codex-team/hawk.workers/workers/release/README.md

 curl -F file=@"main.min.js.map" -F release=$RANDOM -H "Authorization: Bearer TOKEN" http://localhost:3000/sourcemap
 ```

-4. Collector accepts file and give a task for SourceMapsWorker for saving it to DB
+4. Collector accepts file and give a task for ReleaseWorker for saving it to DB
-5. SourceMapsWorker saves it to DB.
+5. ReleaseWorker saves it to DB.